 Next, add your oil of choice.
 Pour until it comes right up to the very top if your jar.
 Stir it with a wooden chopstick to remove air bubbles, and add more oil if necessary.
 Place the lid on it, label, and then place it out of direct light in a place with stable temperatures.
 Be sure to vigorously shake your oil several times a day- this agitation will both help the extraction and also help inhibit mold growth.
 I also like to put a washcloth beneath it since, with this method, some oil may seep out of the jar.
 But this is the point!
-You've created an anaerobic environment in which mold cannot thrive, diminishing greatly your chances of your oil going moldy.
+Mold is aerobic and needs oxygen to thrive, so reducing the airspace in your jar greatly diminishes your chances of your oil going moldy.

 Cold-infused Oil such as this can be used as a base for many herbal products- Salves, Creams, Bath Salts & Body Scrubs, to name a few.
 They are for topical use only.

 Medicinally, Violet is famous for its ability to stimulate and move lymph.
 The lymphatic system is an important part of our immune system, and exciting brand-new research has now found lymphatic vessels linking the lymphatic system and the central nervous system!
 It runs parallel to the circulatory system but, unlike the circulatory system, the lymph system has no pump (the heart!).
 So anything we can do to help move the lymphatic system along is a big help.
 Some areas particularly full or lymph nodes and prone to stagnation are the breasts, the under-arms, and the groin.
 Lots of movement and exercise helps greatly, as well as taking lymphatic herbs internally, and applying lymphatic oils externally- which is how I'll use my violet oil, probably in the form of a salt scrub.
 Violet leaves, stems, and flowers and also edible and can be enjoyed in a "Wild Salad"- 1/2 Salad Greens, and 1/2 Wild Greens!